Membership problems in nilpotent groups: Background on rational subsets

 \medbreak

-(c) For each coset, one can compute an automaton for $Hg\cap R$ and then decide if the intersection is non-empty: does there exists a path $v_0'\to \accept'$?
-If yes, a representative is given by $w\in \Lc$ labeling the first path found. \end{proof} \begin{rem} Whenever $G=\la S\mid R\ra$ is finitely presented, the Todd-Coxeter algorithm allows to compute $\Sch(H\backslash G,S)$ from generators for $H$ (given as words over $S$), so $\Sch(H\backslash G,S)$ doesn't need to be part of the input. \end{rem}
+(c) For each coset, one can compute an automaton for $Hg\cap R$ and then decide if the intersection is non-empty: does there exist a path $v_0'\to \accept'$?
+If yes, a representative is given by $w\in \Lc(M)$ labeling the first path found. \end{proof} \begin{rem} Whenever $G=\la A\mid B\ra$ is finitely presented, the Todd-Coxeter algorithm allows to compute $\Sch(H\backslash G,S)$ taking as input $S$ and generators for $H$ (given as words over $A$), so $\Sch(H\backslash G,S)$ doesn't need to be part of the input of our algorithm. \end{rem}

-\subsection{Virtually Abelian groups}
+\subsection{Virtually abelian groups}

-We recall a classical result of Eilenberg and Schützenberger. \begin{thm}[{\cite{EILENBERG1969}}] Let $G$ be an abelian group and $R$ be a rational subset, then $R$ is unambiguously rational.
-Moreover, given a language $\Lc$ such that $\ev(\Lc)=R$, we can effectively compute a regular normal form $\Lc'$ for $R$. \end{thm}

-\begin{cor} Any rational subset of a virtually abelian group can be represented by a bounded regular language $\Lc'$.
-Moreover, $\Lc'$ can be computed effectively. \end{cor} \begin{proof} Take $\Lc'$ the normal form from Theorem \ref*{sec1:Eilenberg}, and let $S$ be the (finite) set of elements appearing as labels on an automaton recognizing $\Lc$.
-Note that $\ell(w)\ge \norm{\bar w}_S$ for all $w\in S^*$ hence $\beta_{\Lc'}(n)\le\beta_{(\la S\ra,S)}(n)$, but $\la S\ra$ is f.g.\ virtually abelian hence has polynomial growth, so $\Lc'$ has polynomial growth hence is bounded. \end{proof}
+We recall a result of Eilenberg and Schützenberger. \begin{thm}[{\cite{EILENBERG1969}}] Let $G$ be an abelian group and $R$ be a rational subset, then $R$ is unambiguously rational.
+Moreover, given a language $\Lc$ such that $\ev(\Lc)=R$, we can effectively compute a regular normal form $\Lc'$ for $R$. \end{thm} This result can easily be extended to virtually abelian groups using Lemma \ref{lem:FinInd_inter}(b). \begin{cor} Any rational subset of a virtually abelian group can be represented by a bounded regular language $\Lc'$.
+Moreover, $\Lc'$ can be computed effectively. \end{cor} \begin{proof} Take $\Lc'$ the normal form from Theorem \ref*{sec1:Eilenberg}, and let $S$ be the (finite) set of elements appearing as labels on an automaton recognizing $\Lc'$.
+Note that $\ell(w)\ge \norm{\bar w}_S$ for all $w\in S^*$ hence we can compare the volume growth of $\Lc'$ and $(\la S\ra,S)$: we have $\beta_{\Lc'}(n)\le\beta_{(\la S\ra,S)}(n)$, but $\la S\ra$ is a finitely generated virtually abelian group, hence has polynomial growth, so the rational language $\Lc'$ has polynomial growth hence is bounded (see \cite{Tits_for_languages}). \end{proof}